fai-aher/Angular-Practice-Projects/README.md

 ## First Project: Series Information Simple Webpage

 The first project is about a webpage which displays series information, this is the link to visit that project and take a look at the results achieved: [Series Info Project](https://github.com/fai-aher/Angular-Practice-Projects/tree/main/seriesInfo_website)

+## Media folder

+This folder holds iamge files that are used along this repository.